GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/ContributingGeneral.md

 Examples of documentation that are useful:
  * User guides, examples, and tutorials
- * Technical documentation (explaining the nity grity of how parts of the project work)
+ * Technical documentation (explaining the nitty gritty of how parts of the project work)
  * Code documentation (eg: python docstrings)

-We also greatly appreciate anyone who wants to write blow posts or articles about the project, please get in touch if you'd like to have your content referenced by our docs or promoted to an official guide!
+We also greatly appreciate anyone who wants to write blog posts or articles about the project, please get in touch if you'd like to have your content referenced by our docs or promoted to an official guide!

 ## Fix Bugs ##